 SAFE_TO_JSON

-) being a schema-defined property, while the
+) is a schema-defined property, while the

 first-level keys of the JSON